 Some coaches or gyms really emphasize the drilling while others emphasize the sparring.
 And if you are a new practitioner, you may wonder how important sparring is in your practice, and how sparring fits into your progression as a Jiu-Jitsu player.

 In this article, we discuss the importance of sparring and how it fits into your Jiu-Jitsu goal.

 Advantages of Sparring Sessions

-Live sparring sessions provide tremendous benefits and growth to your Jiu Jitsu skills.
+Live sparring sessions provide tremendous benefits and growth to your Jiu-Jitsu skills.
 As a white belt, the struggles from sparring with a black belt or even a blue belt could be frustrating.
-You feel like they have magical powers that allows them to predict your movements and flow flawlessly between techniques.
+You feel like they have magical powers that allow them to predict your movements and flow flawlessly between techniques.
 But truth be told, it is due to the years of sharpening their technique, broadening their skills and discovering the finer details in sparring sessions that allows them this capability.

-- Learn new nuances to techniques as your sparring partners resists and attempts to counter them.
+- Learn new nuances to techniques as your sparring partners resists and attempt to counter them.